sankrantisrikar/HealthMonitor/README.md

 # HealthMonitor
-HealthMonitor is a real-time patient vital-sign monitoring system built on Google Cloud.
-It simulates live patient data, sends it through Pub/Sub, processes vitals using a Dataflow  (Apache Beam) pipeline with risk scoring, and stores curated results in BigQuery for alerting  and ICU-style dashboards.
+HealthMonitor is a real-time patient vital sign monitoring system built on Google Cloud.
+It simulates live patient data (right now we’re generating our own “live” data with some beautiful inconsistencies 😅 but someday real sensors will save us ), sends it through Pub/Sub, processes vitals using a Dataflow (Apache Beam) pipeline with risk scoring, and stores curated results in BigQuery for alerting and ICU style dashboards.